emilePi/Preprint_code/README.md

 ## Usage

-- You can plot the figures and tables corresponding to the preprint by using `Gaussian_diffusion_W2.ipynb` and the data `ADSN.npy` and `cifar10.npy`
+- You can plot the figures and tables corresponding to the preprint by using `Gaussian_diffusion_W2.ipynb` and the data `ADSN.npy` and `cifar10.npy`.
+To observe the code online, we suggest to open `Gaussian_diffusion_W2.pdf` to avoid latex compilation errors.
 - You can use your own data and pre-process the eigenvalues of the covariance matrix of the associated Gaussian distribution by using  `vps_ADSN.ipynb` for an ADSN and `vps_Gaussian_cifar10.ipynb` for a dataset of images.